Wadi Naqab Loop Trail (Sheri Village, Jebel Yibir, Tala Village, Baqal Village)

 Pros:

-• Technical-wise, the trail is not as challenging as Stairway to Heaven – Wati Litibah Loop.
-There are multiple sections in the trail which are stairs with railings and rolling sections so it could pass as a moderate hike.
+• Technical-wise, the trail is not as challenging as Stairway to Heaven - Wati Litibah Loop.
+There are sections in the trail with stairs, railings, and rolling sections so it could pass as a moderate hike.

 Cons: